Vlad-Ionut/Proiect-robotica/README.md

-# **Radar cu Arduino pentru Detectarea Obiectelor**
+# **Arduino Radar for Object Detection**

-## **Descriere Proiect**
+## **Project Description**
-Acest proiect este un sistem radar care utilizează un senzor ultrasonic HC-SR04 și un servo-motor SG90 pentru a scana mediul și a detecta obstacolele într-un anumit interval unghiular.
-Datele colectate sunt afișate într-o interfață grafică pe PC, oferind o simulare vizuală a unui radar real.
+This project is a radar system that uses an HC-SR04 ultrasonic sensor and an SG90 servo motor to scan the environment and detect obstacles within a specified angular range.
+The collected data is displayed on a graphical interface on a PC, providing a visual simulation of a real radar system.

-### **Caracteristici**
+### **Features**
-- Detectarea obstacolelor pe o rază de până la 4 metri.
+- Obstacle detection within a range of up to 4 meters.
-- Scanare unghiulară între 0° și 180°.
+- Angular scanning between 0° and 180°.
-- Afișare în timp real pe interfața grafică a PC-ului.
+- Real-time display on the PC graphical interface.

-## **Scopul Proiectului**
+## **Project Goal**
-Acest proiect a fost realizat pentru a explora integrarea hardware-ului (Arduino, senzori, servo-motoare) cu software-ul (codul pentru Arduino și interfața grafică de pe PC).
-Este util pentru educație, dezvoltarea de roboți autonomi și înțelegerea principiilor de bază ale senzorilor de proximitate, cat si invățarea principiilor de bază ale electronicii, programării și utilizării senzorilor pentru aplicații practice.
+This project was created to explore the integration of hardware (Arduino, sensors, servo motors) with software (Arduino code and PC graphical interface).
+It is useful for education, autonomous robot development, and understanding the basic principles of proximity sensors, as well as learning fundamental principles of electronics, programming, and sensor applications in practical scenarios.

-# **Ideea de Pornire**
+# **Initial Idea**

-S-a pornit de la ideea de a realiza un sistem simplu, dar intuitiv, care să demonstreze utilizarea senzorilor de distanță într-un mod interactiv.
+The project started with the idea of creating a simple yet intuitive system to demonstrate the use of distance sensors in an interactive way.

-## **Utilitate**
+## **Usefulness**

-Proiectul poate fi utilizat pentru:
+This project can be utilized for:
-- **Aplicații educative**: Un exemplu practic pentru înțelegerea senzorilor, a servo-motoarelor și a microcontrolerelor.
+- **Educational Applications**: A practical example for understanding sensors, servo motors, and microcontrollers.
-- **Prototipuri**: Bază pentru sisteme de detectare a obstacolelor în roboți sau alte dispozitive autonome.
+- **Prototypes**: A foundation for obstacle detection systems in robots or other autonomous devices.

 ---

-## **Schema Bloc**
+## **Block Diagram**

 - **Arduino UNO**
-  - **Rol**: Controlul general al senzorului și al servo-motorului.
+  - **Role**: General control of the sensor and servo motor.

-- **Senzor Ultrasonic (HC-SR04)**
+- **Ultrasonic Sensor (HC-SR04)**
-  - **Rol**: Măsoară distanțele față de obstacole.
+  - **Role**: Measures distances to obstacles.

-- **Servo-motor**
+- **Servo Motor**
-  - **Rol**: Permite rotirea senzorului ultrasonic într-un interval de unghiuri.
+  - **Role**: Rotates the ultrasonic sensor within an angular range.

-- **PC (Interfață Grafică)**
+- **PC (Graphical Interface)**
-  - **Rol**: Primește datele prin portul serial și afișează o simulare radar în timp real.
+  - **Role**: Receives data via the serial port and displays a real-time radar simulation.

-- **Conexiuni Hardware**
+- **Hardware Connections**
-  - Fire pentru alimentare și comunicare între module.
+  - Wires for power supply and communication between modules.

 ---

-## **Modul de Interacțiune**
+## **Interaction Mode**

-1. Arduino primește comenzi pentru a roti servo-motorul într-un anumit unghi.
+1. The Arduino receives commands to rotate the servo motor to a specific angle.
-2. Senzorul ultrasonic măsoară distanțele față de obstacole la fiecare unghi.
+2. The ultrasonic sensor measures distances to obstacles at each angle.
-3. Datele sunt transmise prin portul serial către un PC.
+3. The data is transmitted via the serial port to a PC.
-4. Un program dedicat procesează și afișează datele sub formă de simulare radar.
+4. A dedicated program processes and displays the data as a radar simulation.

 ---

-## **Listă de Piese**
+## **Parts List**

-- **Arduino UNO/Mega** (1 buc.)
+- **Arduino UNO/Mega** (1 unit)
-- **Senzor ultrasonic HC-SR04** (1 buc.)
+- **Ultrasonic Sensor HC-SR04** (1 unit)
-- **Servo-motor SG90 sau MG995** (1 buc.)
+- **Servo Motor SG90 or MG995** (1 unit)
-- **Breadboard și fire de conexiune**
+- **Breadboard and connecting wires**
-- **Cablu USB** pentru conectare la PC
+- **USB Cable** for PC connection

-### **Cerințe Hardware**
+### **Hardware Requirements**
 - Arduino UNO/Mega
-- Senzor ultrasonic HC-SR04
+- Ultrasonic Sensor HC-SR04
-- Servo-motor SG90
+- Servo Motor SG90
-- Breadboard și fire de conexiune
+- Breadboard and connecting wires
-- Cablu USB
+- USB Cable